mschulzer/tekstLab/README.md

 ### ABOUT

-The purpose of this very crude webapp is to enable students (in highschool L1-teaching) to work computationally and algorithmically with the (textual) analysis of Danish folktales, inspired theoretically by the work of like Propp, Greimas, etc. Students' ways of using the webapp is part of ongoing research conducted on behalf of the Department of Computer Science / Department of Science Teaching at the University of Copenhagen.
+The purpose of this very crude webapp is to enable students (in highschool L1-teaching) to work computationally and algorithmically with the (textual) analysis of Danish folktales, underguirded theoretically by the work of Vladimir Propp, Greimas, etc. Students' ways of using the webapp is part of ongoing research conducted on behalf of the Department of Computer Science / Department of Science Teaching at the University of Copenhagen.

 If you are interested in learning more, or if you have any questions, comments, or suggestions, regarding to this work, please feel free to reach out: `mosh (at) di.ku.dk`.